 South America inspired two of the most acclaimed travel journals of recent decades, with the 1970s publication of Paul Theroux's Old Patagonian Express and Bruce Chatwin's In Patagonia.
 More recently, Hugh Thomson has written with gusto about ancient and modern Peru in books like The White Rock and Cochineal Red.
 Read more

-Trek in the Andes, spot Andean wildlife, discover Aymara, Quechua, Afro and Latino culture, or cross remote borders on a thrilling overland tour...
+Trek in the Andes, spot wildlife, and discover Aymara, Quechua, Afro and Latino culture.

 There are very few places that hold such significance for life on earth.

 Towering walls of glacial ice, windswept open steppe and spectacular miradores with majestic mountain views.

 This amazing wildlife has been thrilling scientists and explorers, and beguiling travellers, for centuries.

 Share in the folklore, street food, language and dance of these wonderful cultures.

 We share some expert tips on how to explore Patagonia, the Amazon vs the Pantanal, and what to do in the Lake District.